-Outside Director, Full-time Audit & Supervisory Committee Member
+Outside Director, Full-time Audit & Supervisory Committee Member since 2022.

-Possesses specialized knowledge as a certified fraud examiner (CFE) and a wealth of experience and insight regarding stocks and management.
-Has served as an Outside Audit & Supervisory Board/Committee member for the Company since 2018.
+Possesses specialized knowledge as a certified fraud examiner (CFE) and a wealth of experience and insight regarding stocks and manager Has served as an Outside Audit & Supervisory Board/Committee member for the Company since 2018.